 - 1. Obtain a minimum cumulative GPA of 3.00 on a 4.00 scale and a minimum of 3.25 on a 4.00 scale in the last 60 hours.
 Undergraduate CSD or major area; no grade in a "major" area less than a C. - 2.
-Submit GRE scores earned within the past five years (GRE minimum scores: Verbal: 160; Quantitative: 140; Analytical Writing: 4.0; CSDCAS Code: 6967.) - 3.
 Submit three letters of reference submitted through the application system.
-The three required references should be from a) current or previous professor, b) work supervisor, c) professional colleague. - 4.
-International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (internet) on the Test of English as a Foreign Language (TOEFL). - 5.
-Attend an on-campus interview. - 6.
-Exceptions to any admission requirements will be handled on an individual basis. - 7.
+The three required references should be from a) current or previous professor, b) work supervisor, c) professional colleague. - 3.
+International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (internet) on the Test of English as a Foreign Language (TOEFL). - 4.
+Attend an on-campus interview. - 5.
+Exceptions to any admission requirements will be handled on an individual basis. - 6.
 If accepted, a non-refundable fee of \$500 is required to secure admission into the program.
-This fee is applied to the first semester's tuition. - 8.
+This fee is applied to the first semester's tuition. - 7.
 The application may be found at https://portal.csdcas.org/.
-Transfer Credit At this time, students may not transfer in any credit to count towards the speech language pathology program.
-Time Limit Students must complete all requirements for this master's degree within six years of taking the first MS-SLPA graduate course at Samford University.
+Transfer Credit At this time, students may not transfer in any credit to count towards the speech-language pathology program.
+Time I imit Students must complete all requirements for this master's degree within six years of taking the first M.S.SLP. graduate course at Samford University.
 The time limit excludes a leave of absence granted by the program/university for just cause.
 Additionally, should there be a Council of Academic Accreditation (CAA) change that affects the number of courses or credit hours required, the student must fall within those guidelines.
 Academic Progression Monitoring Overview Academic progression monitoring involves several components of the graduate program: pre-enrollment, clinical education, and academic coursework.
-All incoming MS-SLP students must submit an official transcript showing completion of all prerequisite and baccalaureate coursework to the director of graduate admissions and student services.
+All incoming M.S.SLP. students must submit an official transcript showing completion of all prerequisite and baccalaureate coursework to the director of graduate admissions and student services.
 Throughout the program, academic advising will be conducted by the director of graduate admissions and student services as needed.
 Departmental academic and clinical monitoring will take place every semester with the student, faculty mentor, program director, and/or director of clinical education to ensure that students are on track toward degree completion and are meeting all clinical and course knowledge and skill competencies.
 Graduate students are responsible for monitoring their own course and clinical outcomes and should speak with the academic instructor and/or the clinical instructor/preceptor should a problem become evident.
 Students who do not meet knowledge and/or skill competencies will have a formal or informal intervention plan in place so that they have an opportunity to improve in the deficient area.
 After an intervention plan has been established, the student will remain responsible for meeting all criteria stated in the plan and updating the instructor on progress made.
-In order to be a student in good standing and progress in the MS-SLP program, the student must complete the following for: Enrollment Management and Student Services: - Have completed health and immunization forms and on file in the CSDS department's compliance management system. - Submit proof of health insurance while enrolled at Samford. - Submit to a background check and drug testing. - Obtain an acceptable drug screen result prior to matriculation, as required by a facility placement, at random, or for cause.
+In order to be a student in good standing and progress in the M.S.SLP. program, the student must complete the following for: Enrollment Management and Student Services: - Have completed health and immunization forms and on file in the CSDS department's compliance management system. - Submit proof of health insurance while enrolled at Samford. - Submit to a background check and drug testing. - Obtain an acceptable drug screen result prior to matriculation, as required by a facility placement, at random, or for cause.
 (See substance abuse policy.)
 Academic Coursework: